Some of them come in before their day begins, others after a long hard day at the office.

 You don’t want people to struggle to read your content when they get to your website.

-This is often the case with websites that aren’t mobile friendly and it offers nothing but fustration.
+This is often the case with websites that aren’t mobile-friendly, and it offers nothing but frustration.

 You can use Facebook for all your marketing efforts.
-It’s like you doing all the lifting, but someone else getting the gains.
+It’s like you’re doing all the lifting, but someone else gets the gains.

-You could even be happy with your little website that’s not even able to lift a 2.5kg weight.
+You could even be happy with your little website that’s not even able to lift a 2.5 lb weight.

-Or you could book a consultation and get yourself one of my marketing packages that’s geared towards helping you reach more people from a single point, without the extra lifting.
+Or you could book a consultation and get yourself one of our marketing packages that’s geared towards getting you more gym signups.